Ján Šikuta: Career

 In 1986, he was appointed to the District Court in Bratislava as first instance judge until 1990.
 On this date, he was elected to the Court of Appeal.
 In 1994, he started to work as legal officer for the United Nations High Commissioner for Refugee office.
 During this time, his post as appeal judge was preserved.

 He was a co-founder of the Slovak Association of Judges and served as its vice president from 1992 to 1994.
 From 1993 to 1994, he was also a member of the board of the Slovak National Centre for Human Rights.

-From 2000 to 2003, he participated to Open Society Foundation's expert committee of the law program.
+From 2000 to 2003, he participated to Open Society Foundations's expert committee of the law program.

 Between 2002 and 2004, he was a member of the Pan-European Union.

 He became judge at the European Court of Human Rights on 1 November 2004.
-As a judge, he was cited in an NGO report for having seated in a case where the Open Society Justice Initiative was involved and other cases where other organizations linked to the Open Society Foundation were involved too.
+As a judge, he was cited in an NGO report for having seated in a case where the Open Society Justice Initiative was involved and other cases where other organizations linked to the Open Society Foundations were involved too.
 Due to his previous links with this organization, this would pose the question of a possible conflict of interest.